apache/spark/docs/apache-airflow/upgrading-to-2.rst

 environment before upgrading to Airflow 2.0.

 We strongly recommend that all users upgrading to Airflow 2.0, first upgrade to Airflow 1.10.14 and test their Airflow deployment and only then upgrade to Airflow 2.0.
-After the Airflow 2.0 GA (General Availability) release, it is expected that all future Airflow development would be based on Airflow 2.0.
-The Airflow 1.10.x release tree will be supported for a limited time after the GA release of Airflow 2.0.
+The Airflow 1.10.x release tree will be supported for six months from Airflow 2.0 release date.

 Features in 1.10.14 include: